 Memoization Explained

-A pure function called twice with the same arguments does the same work twice and produces the same answer twice.
-If that work is expensive, the second call is pure waste — you already know the answer, and you made the function recompute it anyway.
+A pure function called twice with the same arguments does the same work twice and produces the same answer twice - if that work is expensive, the second call is pure waste, since you already know the answer but made the function recompute it anyway.
 Memoization is the fix: remember the answer the first time, keyed by the arguments, and hand back the memory instead of redoing the work.
-This guide covers the idea using the classic slow example, how to actually implement it, and where it backfires.
+This guide covers the idea using the classic slow example, how to implement it, and where it backfires.

 How to read this